-The current COVID-19 situation is impacting our lives and for many this includes the kind and frequency of sex we are having.
+COVID-19 impacts our lives, and for many, this includes the kind and frequency of sex we have.
 Given the importance of our relationships and desire for human connection, it may not be easy to make new choices about how to best protect ourselves and others.
 Some people may want to stop their daily PrEP while others will continue taking it.

 COVID is spread by breathing in viral droplets or spreading them from our hands to our nose, mouth, or eyes.
-To prevent it’s spread, stay home if you can, keep yourself and others safe by physically distancing, and use other personal hygiene habits.
+To prevent it’s spread, stay home if you can, keep yourself and others safe by physically distancing yourself, and use other personal hygiene habits.
 There’s no evidence that PrEP drugs protect against COVID.

 Many providers are communicating with their patients about any personal impacts.
 It may take time to hear back from your doctor, pharmacist, or others on the questions you have.
 Be patient and plan ahead.
 Call or email your provider first, or check their website for best ways to contact or access medical care.

 If you currently take PrEP without any issues, PrEP care visits can probably be put on hold or handled by phone, text, patient message portals, or even video.
-As health systems adjust to COVID, you may start doing oral swabs, finger prick tests for HIV, or self-swabbing for STDs at home.
+As health systems continue to adjust to COVID, you may start doing oral swabs, finger prick tests for HIV, or self-swabbing for STDs at home.
 Ask your doctor about the best way to keep up your PrEP care, including using various telehealth providers if needed.

 If you experience symptoms of early HIV infection (such as fever, swollen glands, night sweats, rash, etc.) or what you think could be an active STD (or had sex with someone with an STD), contact your provider as soon as possible for next steps.
 It’s very possible to manage these medical needs remotely.